 He was transferred straight to the Infectious Disease Ward and was assessed by a Junior Doctor.
 He was told he had suspected gastroenteritis and prepared for discharge.
 The Confederation of Meningitis Organisations message to Trust your Instinct is so powerful, and the family insisted that further tests needed to be performed.
 This was eventually agreed, and following blood tests and a lumbar puncture, 10 minutes later he became an emergency case and was transferred to Intensive Care for life saving treatment.

 Andy was diagnosed with Meningococcal Septicaemia Meningitis, which is more commonly known as Meningitis B. By this stage he had a purple rash over his legs, his arms, nose, ears, and eyes.
 The family were warned his prognosis was extremely poor.
 The sepsis was advanced, and his legs were marked for amputation.

-The care afforded in this case is classic example of the importance of trusting your instincts, as a delay in diagnosis in meningitis of even 20 minutes can have a profound impact on the chance of survival or recovery.
-Whilst in this case, he was extremely lucky, meningitis and septicaemia can strike quickly, and kill within hours.
-Meningitis Now, the Meningitis Research Foundation and the Confederation of Meningitis Organisation provide support to families who are affected by the diagnosis and are a charity we all support both personally and at Wolferstans.
+The care afforded in this case is a classic example of the importance of trusting your instincts, as a delay in diagnosis in meningitis, of even 20 minutes, can have a profound impact on the chance of survival or recovery.
+Whilst in this case, Andy was extremely lucky to survive albeit he suffered life changing injuries, meningitis and septicaemia can strike quickly, and kill within hours.
+Meningitis Now, the Meningitis Research Foundation and the Confederation of Meningitis Organisation provide support to families who are affected by the diagnosis and are a charity we all support both personally and firm wide here at Wolferstans.
 Advice and support can be found online on Twitter @MeningitisNow, @M_R_F and @COMOmeningitis.

 Graduate Legal Executive